Por amor (Thalía song)

-"Por amor" is a song by Thalía, released as the second single from her fifth album, Amor a la Mexicana (1997).
+"Por amor" (For love) is a song by Thalía, released as the second single from her fifth album, Amor a la Mexicana (1997).
 In France this was the titular song of the album.
 Music videos have been released both for the original and the remix version (Primera Vez remix) which was released after the success of the album in European countries like Turkey and Greece.

 The song also received radio airplay in Spain.

 Music video

 The video for "Por Amor" was released in two versions directed by Gustavo Garzon.
 The original and international (European) versions were first aired in late 1997.
 The remix of the song performed well in clubs and was included on the 2003 album Thalía's Hits Remixed.

 Live Performances

 Thalía performed the song on various notable tv shows all around the world, such as Sábado Gigante and Susana Giménez.